TrudeEH/web/content/notes/ready/how_to_computer/index.md

 ## Basic Logic

 A logic gate is a device that performs one boolean operation: Two binary inputs produce a single binary output.
 These building blocks are the foundations of modern computing.
-Each gate has its own truth table, which shows every possible input and output variations.
+Each gate has its own truth table, which defines every possible input and output variations.

 ### NAND

-A NAND gate, although not the simplest one, can be used to build all other basic gates.
+A NAND gate can be used to build all other basic gates.
+It always outputs, unless both inputs are active.

 ![image45](image45.png)